 7:30 Camp Orientation - A review of Aquatic, Shooting Sports, COPE and General Camp Rules will be given at specific locations to be announced.
-A Merit Badge Sign-Up Session will be held outside the Dining Hall for any last minute changes.
-Merit badge books will be on sale in the Trading Post.
+A Merit Badge Sign-Up Session will be held at the Parade Ground pavilion for any last minute changes.